saikiranchalla1/sql-labs/SQL/Labs/Lab-5.md

 You want list indexes, their columns, and the column position (if available) in the index for a given table.

 #### SOLUTION
-The vendor-specific solutions that follow all assume that you are listing indexes for the table EMP in the SMEAGOL schema.
+The vendor-specific solutions that follow all assume that you are listing indexes for the table EMP in the C##SCOTT schema.

 DB2
 Query SYSCAT.INDEXES: